canonical/platform-engineering-docs/onboarding/how-to/local-synapse-deployed-with-production-terraform-plans.md

 ### Synapse and PostgreSQL

-There should be an offer already created, with url lxd:admin/prod-chat-synapse-db.postgresql
+There should be an offer already created, with URL `lxd:admin/prod-chat-synapse-db.postgresql`
 ```
 juju switch lxd:prod-chat-synapse-db
 juju show-offer postgresql